Homicide Lawyer Minneapolis

 Third-Degree Murder Sentence in Minnesota (MN Statutes § 609.195)

-A person can be charged with third-degree murder if, without intending to cause death, they engaged in either of the following:
+A person can be charged with third-degree murder if, without intending to cause death, they engage in either of the following:

 - An imminently dangerous act that showed disregard for others and a depraved mind; or